nathancrank/autodetweeter/readme.md

 AutoDetweeter automatically deletes tweets after a set period of time.

+## Twitter Dev Account

+You will need to sign up for a Twitter Dev account and create an app.
+After creating the app, you will need to generate keys for the app in order to use AutoDetweeter.

 ## Config
 Use process env variables to set the following values: